-3.1.
+4.1.
 Subjects and corpora

-The study is based on detailed coding and analysis of one minute of narrative from each of four subjects.
-The two older subjects are $O_S$ and $O_T$ , and the younger subjects are $Y_N$ and $Y_A$ .
-The letters 'O' and 'Y' stand for 'older' and 'younger', and the subscripts are the first initials of the subjects' names. $O_S$ is a man about 40 years old at the time of recording, and $O_T$ is a woman then aged 42. $Y_N$ and $Y_A$ are both women, aged about 28 and 25, respectively, when videotaped. $O_T$ is an older sister of $Y_N$ (they were two of five deaf siblings in the household).
+The study is based on detailed coding and analysis of 1 min of narrative from each of four subjects.
+The two older subjects are O_S and O_T , and the younger subjects are Y_N and Y_A .
+The letters 'O' and 'Y' stand for 'older' and 'younger', and the subscripts are the first initials of the subjects' names.
+O_S is a man about 40 years old at the time of recording, and O_T is a woman then aged 42.
+Y_N and Y_A are both women, aged about 28 and 25, respectively, when videotaped.
+O_T is an older sister of Y_N (they were two of five deaf siblings as children in the household).
 All narratives were addressed to another deaf ABSL signer.
-The narratives of the two older signers were stories about past events, while those of the younger signers were excerpted from conversations.
+The narratives of the two older signers were stories about past events, while those of the younger signers were narrative stretches excerpted from conversations.
 In all cases, the minute coded was part of a coherent narration and was uninterrupted.
 The narratives were translated with the help of bilingual (and trilingual) consultants in the village, either ABSL-ISL or ABSL-Hebrew, one through a voiceover in Hebrew, and followed up by sign by sign glossing (via Hebrew and/or ISL signs).

 Our report is in the nature of a case study, as there are few participants and certain variables that are difficult to control.
 For example, the younger second generation signers spent some years at school.
-This variable and its possible effect on linguistic development in ABSL is difficult to assess, as any assessment must take into account the nature of the language used by the teachers and other pupils.
+This variable and its possible effect on linguistic development in ABSL are difficult to assess, as any assessment must take into account the nature of the language used by the teachers and other pupils.
 However, since the ABSL signing of these signers is fully intelligible to the older signers and unintelligible either to signers of ISL or to speakers of Hebrew, and since the structure is different from that of those other languages according to our previous work and present analysis, we are confident that the language of the ABSL signers cannot be attributed directly to influence from these languages.